mjtamlyn/ayb-notes/8-mysql@twitter.md

 Always soft launch things, and increase the numbers slowly to see what the impact is.
 Iterate and improve, and never roll back.

 DBAs and Engineers bascially have to trust each other.

+### Why MySQL?

+Pretty fast, usually.
+Robust, replication usually works.
+It's easy to use and easy to run.
+Hiring is easier!